How to Use Your Own Router with the Verizon 5G Home Internet Gateway

 Log in using the password printed on your unit.

-Setting IP Passthrough on the ASK Model
+Setting Passthrough on the ARC-XCI55AX

 Go to Network -> LAN -> IP passthrough then click Configure.